ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## ggplot2

 ggplot2 is is a plotting package that is highly customizable.
-For the full resources go here <https://ggplot2.tidyverse.org>
+For the full resources go to <a href="https://ggplot2.tidyverse.org" target="_blank">their website</a>.

 ``` r
 ggplot(iris.full, aes(x=Species))+